nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add Command

-AddCommand class is initialized whenever the parser recognize the `add` keyword.
+AddCommand class is initialised whenever the parser recognise the `add` keyword.

 1. The constructor should create a new Food object according to the parsed user input.
 2. The UniqueFoodnameChecker will be called from Fridge class to decide whether to add a new `Food` or edit on existing `Food`.